-Dacquin M. Kasumba is an Associate Professor at Université de Kinshasa, and a Research Fellow at Institut National de Recherche Biomedicale (INRB) both in D.R.Congo.
-He started his professional career in the pharma/biotech industry (South Africa) before obtaining his Master's degree in Pharmacology at Tshwane University of Technology (South Africa).
-He earned a Ph.D. from Kyoto University, Japan studying how viruses interact with mammalian hosts to cause diseases.
-These basic understanding of viral immunology and virology allows the development of treatments and preventive measures against viral diseases.
+Dacquin M. Kasumba is an Associate Professor at Université de Kinshasa, and a Fellow at Institut National de Recherche Biomedicale (INRB) both in D.R.Congo.
+He started his professional career in the pharma/biotech industry (South Africa) before obtaining his Master's degree in Pharmacology (Pretoria, South Africa).
+He earned his Ph.D. from Kyoto University, Japan, studying how viruses interact with mammalian hosts to cause diseases.
+These basic understandings of viral immunology and virology allows the development of treatments and preventive measures against viral diseases.
 In that optic, his research has so far translated into a patented discovery and characterisation of a molecule having strong immune-modulating capacity.
 This molecule is currently being evaluated as an anti-SARSCoV2 option at Kyoto University.

-His combined skills allowed him to undertake research as a Postdoc (Université de Montréal, Canada) and now as a Research Fellow (INRB, D.R.Congo) allowing identification of potential targets for development of therapies and vaccines against infectious diseases in general, and viruses in particular.
+His combined skills allowed him to undertake research as a Postdoc (Université de Montréal, Canada) and now as a Senior Fellow (INRB, D.R.Congo) allowing identification of potential targets for development of therapies and vaccines against infectious diseases in general, and viruses in particular.
 He is currently implicated in a large project characterizing monoclonal antibodies against Ebola virus in collaboration with the NIH.
 Since obtaining his Ph.D., he has published several immunology and virology articles in high impact peer-reviewed journals.
-He is a member of the Canadian Society for Virology, the International Society for Cytokines and Interferons, and an Alumnus of Lindau Nobel Laureate Meeting 2020.
+He is a member of the Canadian Society for Virology, the International Society for Cytokines and Interferons, a former Monbukagakushoo and RSR-Q scholar, and an Alumnus of Lindau Nobel Laureate Meeting (2020).